-Solarity cells had skylights to let in “God’s light” a toilet, running water, heat and a Bible.
+Solarity cells had skylights to let in “God’s light” a toilet, running water, heat, and a Bible.
 It wasn’t until 1913, that Pennsylvania abandoned the solitary confinement system, recognizing its failed methods.
-Eastern state adapted and altered the prison cells to accommodate more inmates per cell.
+Eastern states adapted and altered the prison cells to accommodate more inmates per cell.
 With such a drastic change, prison guards updated their corrections methods.

-Eastern State has a few famous inmates during it’s almost 190 years in operation.
+Eastern State has a few famous inmates during its almost 190 years in operation.
 Chicago’s most famous mob boss, Al Capone, served eight months for carrying a deadly weapon in a concealed manner.
-Because of his money, he was placed on the “Park Avenue Block” allowing him to furnish his cell in whatever he wanted like rugs, lamps, plants, and two skylights.
+Because of his money, he was placed on the “Park Avenue Block” allowing him to furnish his cell with whatever he wanted like rugs, lamps, plants, and two skylights.

 Experience the claims of paranormal activity in person like the guys did on Travel Channel’s Ghost Adventures at your own risk.
 If you’re truly interested in the paranormal, you can get more details about touring the prison on Eastern State’s site.

 Anyone out there consider yourself brave enough to enter the prison knowing its dark history?
 Let’s start a conversation in the comments below.

 Our best-selling license plate is back with a whole new look!
 Represent your picker pride on your vehicle or in your man cave with this custom license plate.
 This metal plate has embossed lettering and a realistic rusty & aged look.
 SHOP NOW